scalatra/scalatra-website/guides/http/authentication.md

 }
 ```

-Some pretty simple setting of HTTP headers and status codes.
-If you were
+This example sets HTTP headers and status codes, and halts if no session
+exists.

-implementing cookie-based auth instead, you might be checking for the presence
+If you were implementing cookie-based auth instead, you could check for
-of a session identifier token.
+the presence of a session identifier token, and redirecting to a login page if
+it's not found.

 You might choose to run the `basicAuth` method in a `before()` filter in your
 controller, rather than hitting it in each action, to secure every method in